Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Learning from Probability Matrix

-The parameterized discrete $K$-dimensional Multinoulli (Categorical) probability distribution \cite{murphy2012machine} is the generalization of the Bernoulli distribution for a categorical random variable and is a special case of Multinomial (sum of Multinoulli) distribution.
-It describes the possible outcome of a random variable that takes on one of $K$ mutually exclusive categories with a prior probability (probabilities of potential outcomes of a single rolling of $K$-face dice) and is the most general distribution over a $K$-way event.
+The parameterized discrete $K$-dimensional Multinoulli distribution \cite{murphy2012machine} is the most general distribution over a $K$-way event that describes the possible outcome of one of $K$ mutually exclusive categories with a prior probability.